-At the time of admission, a candidate should have successfully passed the examination conducted by a Board/University at the +2 level of schooling (either through formal schooling for 12 years, or through open school system) or its equivalent.

-a) The admission shall be made on merit on the basis of criteria notified by the university, keeping in view the guidelines/norms in this regard issued by the UGC / Board of Management and other statutory bodies from time to time. b) A student can be admitted directly to the second year of a first Degree programme, if the student has already successfully completed a first Degree programme and is desirous of and academically capable of pursuing another first Degree programme in an allied subject in this institute.
+- 1) At the time of admission, a candidate should have successfully passed the examination conducted by a Board/University at the +2 level of schooling with Pass marks (50% in Physics, Chemistry, Biology or Diploma in their relevant field (either through formal schooling for 12 years, or through open school system) or its equivalent. - a) The admission shall be made on merit on the basis of criteria notified by the university, keeping in view the guidelines/norms in this regard issued by the UGC / Board of Management and other statutory bodies from time to time.